JohnCom/PatternFlow/recognition/s4079475/README.md

 # Task 1 - Segment the ISICs data set with the Improved UNet

-### Defined in Isensee et al. with all labels having a minimum Dice Similarity of 0.8 on the test set.
+### Defined in Isensee et al. with all labels having a minimum dice similarity of 0.8 on the test set.

 ## Problem Description and Dataset Information